WHO WE ARE

 - Personal information you provide to us is collected for a specific purpose and we will not process it in a way which is incompatible with the purpose for which we collected it.

-- Your personal information is adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed.
+- Your personal information is adequate, relevant and limited to what is necessary in relation to the purposes for which it is collected.

 - Your personal information is kept accurate and, where necessary kept up to date.